DuncanCragg/OnexOS/README-App.md

  - put down a library on the high street full of links collecting the best documents you have each created
  - maybe the holiday plans, favourite recipes or music reviews you each have in your rooms
- - collect a list of some links to snippets of text and images that you find useful for a short story you're writing
+ - collect an array of some links to snippets of text and images that you find useful for a short story you're writing
- - obviously, lists are objects too, and also have links
+ - obviously, a stack, array or list of links is also an object in the world, so has its own link
- - if you like a paragraph in someone's document, then of course it also has a link that you can grab for your snippet list
+ - if you like a paragraph in someone's document, then of course it also has a link that you can grab for your snippet collection
  - sit in the library and surround yourself with (links to) those snippets while you compose it
  - next to the library, place a gallery with walls linking to everyone's favourite